 He got up then, and went to help her.
 It came over him again how delicately pretty she was, how sweet and friendly her smile, how little, how helpless she seemed.

-how helpless she seemed.
+"Sorry to soon so inhospitable" he

 "Sorry to seem so inhospitable," he said, drawing up the rocker for her.
+"I'm working.
+I'm a newspaper man

-"Tm working.
+"I'm working.
 I'm a newspaper man now, you know."
 "I know, Danny," Sally said, smil-ing at him.
-"Twe seen some of your pieces.
-Father brings them home.
+"I've seen some of your pieces.
+Father brings them home."

 It was easy to talk to Sally-to tell her why he wanted to work on the paper.
 "Why," he heard himself rattling on, "there's dozens of things in this town to write about-things that ought to be written about, too! that ought to be written about, too!
 That guy at the factory out near the Oakdale Bridge, for instance.
-I've heard lots of his factory hands, for-eigners mostly, telling how he cheats them.
+I've heard lots of his factory hands, foreigners mostly, telling how he cheats them.
 And he even takes away their citizenship papers so they don't dare kick for fear he'll have 'em deported.
-Of course he couldn't but he talls 'em Of course, he couldn't, but he tells 'em he could!
+Of course, he couldn't, but he tells 'em he could!
 And-"

 He cut himself short.
 "Listen to me!" he said sheepishly.
 "Here I am, talking away, and you don't have a chance to get a word in.
-Why, I never even asked you what you're doing back in town!"
+Why, I never even asked you what eyes.
+"I loved hearing you talk, Danny.
+Don't apologize.
+As for me, hadn't you heard that Father's going into the law firm with Monte and Mr. Barton?
+We're going to live here!"